agustinBassi/coap-connection/README.md

 cd coap-connection/
 ```

 2. Compile the `HTTP-CoAP Interface` docker image with the command below.

 ```
 docker-compose build http-coap-interface
 ```

+> **_NOTE:_**: The default architecture to compile is for ARM.
+If it is needed to compile for x86-64 just comment/uncomment the lines 8-9 in the `docker-compose.yml` file.

 3. Start the `HTTP-CoAP Interface` and the `HTTP-CoAP Web Client` with the next command.